 Just like temperature, humidity can be either too high or too low.
 If humidity is too high it can peal the paint off your walls and make it easier for mold to grow.
-High humidity makes a hot room feel extra hot and a cold room feel extra cold.
+High humidity paradoxically makes a hot room feel extra hot and a cold room feel extra cold.

 If humidity is too low it can dry out your nose, throat, eyes, lungs, and skin.
 When the air is dry, pets tend to shed more and it's easier for viruses and bacteria to stay in the air longer.
 All of these effects of low humidity can make you sick.

-Ultrasonic humidifiers are alright too but usually have a very small capacity and need to use filtered water so they're not kicking up extra dust into the air from your dirty tap water.
-I learned most of what I know about humidifiers from this one technology connections YouTube video about them.
+I learned most of what I know about humidifiers from this technology connections YouTube video about them.

 If you're building a house from scratch you can build a humidifier into your HVAC system.

-Your body breaths in oxygen (O2) and breaths out carbon dioxide (CO2).
-If you stop breathing you will die.
-If you breathe the same air over and over then all of the O2 in that air gets replaced with CO2 and you'll suffocate and die.
-The more air you're breathing the longer it will take to suffocate.
+This is why you'll die if you stop breathing.
+You'll also die if you breathe the same air over and over because all of the O2 in that air will get replaced with CO2.
+The larger volume of air you're breathing the longer it will take to suffocate.
 In the room you're in right now you might be suffocating so slowly that you don't notice it because the higher the CO2 in your environment gets the worse you function.

-Keeping CO2 low is simple: just open a window.
-To keep CO2 extra low, open one window on each side of your indoor space and put a window fan in each with one blowing in and another blowing out.
+Keeping CO2 low is simple: open a window.
+To keep CO2 extra low open one window on each side of your indoor space and put a window fan in each with one blowing in and another blowing out.
 To keep it as low as possible knock your house down and live outside.

-If you want your indoor temperature, humidity, and PM2.5 to be different than what's outside then keeping CO2 low gets much more complicated.
+If you'd like your temperature, humidity, and PM2.5 to be different than what's outside then keeping CO2 low gets much more complicated.

 I thought I might be able to keep CO2 low by having more indoor plants.
 That was a great idea but it's impractical.
-I'd need hundreds of plants per person to offset the CO2 significantly.
+I'd need about 700 plants to offset the CO2 from each person.

-I also thought about how submarines must have figured out a way to keep CO2 low and O2 high in enclosed spaces.
+I also thought I could use the same system submarines use to keep CO2 low and O2 high in enclosed spaces.
 From a YouTube video called How Do Nuclear Submarines Make Oxygen?- Smarter Every Day 251 I got to learn how these systems work.
 Submarines use electrolysis on purified water to make O2 and H2.
 If O2 gets too low or if power fails the submarine crew can burn a candle made of Iron (Fe) and Sodium Chlorate (NaClO3) which liberates Oxygen.
 To scrub CO2 from the air submarines blow air through monoethanolamine (MEA) which absorbs CO2.
 The CO2-rich MEA can then dump it's CO2 into the ocean water.

 The submarine solution to keeping CO2 low seemed unnecessarily involved for what I was trying to do.
 I have the advantage of being surrounded by high-O2 and low-CO2 air!
 What I needed to figure out was how to get fresh air in, filter it, warm or cool it, and then humidity or dehumidity it.

 But how could I control the temperature and humidity when it's uncomfortably hot or cold outside?
 I chewed on this problem for months until I discovered a magical machine called an Energy Recovery Ventilator (ERV).
 An ERV takes in outdoor air through one side and indoor air through another rubs the two airstreams together in a box with hundreds of thin paper membranes.
 The thin paper membranes let the two airstreams exchange temperature and humidity.

-I've only ever seen ERVs designed to be installed as part of an HVAC system but I figured out a way to install them in a room with a window.
+I've only ever seen ERVs designed to be installed as part of an HVAC system but I figured out a way to install them in any room with a window.
 You'll need a piece of foam insulation, a few feet of insulated air ducts, and some duct tape.
 First cut the foam insulation to fit in a gap in your open window.
-Then cut holes in the foam for the ducts and tape them in the holes.
+Then cut holes in the foam for the ducts and tape the ducts in the holes.
 Next tape the foam with the ducts in your window.

-I'd like to set up my ERV to turn on only if CO2 is above 800ppm but for now I just keep it on when I'm in a room (particularly in the bedroom at night) and turn it off when I leave.
+I'd like to eventually automate my ERV to turn on only if CO2 is above 800ppm but for now I just keep it on when I'm in a room (particularly in the bedroom at night) and turn it off when I leave.

-Volatile Organic Compounds (VOCs) are a type of harmful chemical that can be in the air.
-Formaldehyde, acetone, alcohol, dichlorobenzene, and pesticides are types of harmful VOCs that are commonly in the home.
+Volatile Organic Compounds (VOCs) are a type of airborne chemical that can cause many adverse health effects.
+Formaldehyde, acetone, alcohol, ozone, and pesticides are types of harmful VOCs that are commonly in the home.
 Formaldehyde in particular is used in the binding glue of wood products used in cheap furniture.
 VOCs are released as smoke when things are burned like when smoking, cooking, or burning wood in a fire.
 VOCs are also in aerosol sprays, air fresheners, cleaning supplies, pesticides, and paint.

 Carbon Monoxide #

 Carbon Monoxide (CO) isn't technically a VOC but can be treated as one.
 It's produced by incomplete combustion and can kill you in your sleep.
 If you have old gas-powered appliances in your house, or if you're just feeling extra safe, buy a CO meter and put it in your bedroom.